About the Project and Team

 Core team members

-Andrew Rzepa., Partner, Gallup, Inc.
+Andrew Rzepa, Partner, Gallup, Inc.

 Ty Beal, Research Advisor, Knowledge Leadership, GAIN